microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Mac.md

 ### - / -SkipUpdates <a name="skip-updates"></a>

+> [!IMPORTANT]
-**IMPORTANT: Use this parameter only if you are sure that all PowerShell modules are up to date.**
+> Use this parameter only if you are sure that all PowerShell modules are up to date.

 This parameter skips the update check mechanism for entries of the [COLLECT](#collect) menu.